 A week later, the nurses started to put up Christmas decorations.
 When I could finally move, I’d get up and look out the window at the softly exhaling chimneys on the hospital rooftops, lightly dusted in snow.

 My brother flew in from the United States and sat at my bedside every day.
 The furniture in my room was akin to something like that of a public library, mismatched and ripping at the seams.
 When the hospital refused to feed me anything but vegetable broth, my brother would sneak me fruit juice from the grocery store.

 Into the second week, I started to have embarrassing night sweats where the nurses would have to change my gown and bed sheets every morning.
 Other patients in my hallway started to get rowdy in the evenings.
 I wanted to go home.
 My doctor refused to let me leave until I clocked 24 hours without a fever but my fever stuck with me for days.
 We joked that if this happened in the United States, I would be paying medical bills for the rest of my life.

 My brother left on Christmas Eve.
-On Christmas day, determined to get my strength back, I took a short walk down the Canal de l’Ourcq and stood atop the Rue de Crimée lift bridge, which felt equivalent to climbing a mountain.
-I watched families pass by, I watched cormorants as they dove in and out of the freezing water.
-I stood there like a ghost who returned from the dead.
-I saw a lone woman pass by in a striking red coat; little did she know that she made my entire day.
+On Christmas day, determined to get my strength back, I took a short walk down the Canal de l’Ourcq and climbed atop the Rue de Crimée lift bridge, which felt equivalent to climbing a mountain.
+I watched families pass by, giddy and high on Christmas.
+I watched cormorants as they dove in and out of the freezing water.
+I stood there pale and motionless like a ghost who returned from the dead.
+I saw a lone woman pass by in a striking red coat, smiling contentedly to herself; little did she know that she made my entire day.

 I had gallbladder surgery at the beginning of February.
 I awoke from the surgery with four Saint Sebastian esque holes in my torso.
 The following week, I proceeded to catch pneumonia.
 As I lay in bed, staring at the ceiling of my studio apartment, I willingly bore the burden of being sick and alone.